-Once your sponsor agrees you are competent in the required skills, your hours are complete and you have completed all the levels of classroom training required for your trade:
+Once your sponsor agrees that your hours are complete and you are competent in the required skills, and you have completed all the levels of classroom training required for your trade:

-- Follow the completion instructions on the Completion Form (Appendix A) in the Logbook. - Answer any questions that MLITSD staff may have and provide any additional completion documentation that may be required. - Once completion is confirmed, MLITSD will issue you a Certificate of Apprenticeship and notify Skilled Trades Ontario.
+- Check the Ontario College of Trades Public Register to make sure your Apprentices class membership is still active: college-oftrades.ca - Follow the completion instructions on the Completion Form (Appendix A) in the Log Book. - Answer any questions that MAESD staff may have, and provide any additional completion documentation they may require. - Once they confirm completion, MAESD will issue you a Certificate of Apprenticeship and notify the Ontario College of Trades of your completion.